Background pattern

 Consult your doctor or pharmacist before starting to use NETDEX.

-Contact your doctor if you experience blurry vision or other visual disturbances.
+Contact your doctor if you experience blurred vision or other visual disturbances.

-If you useNETDEXfor a prolonged period
+If you useNETDEXfor a long time

-• You may develop cataracts;
+• you may develop cataracts;

-• Wounds may take longer to heal;
+• wounds may take longer to heal;

-• You have glaucoma or a family history of glaucoma;
+• you have glaucoma or a family history of glaucoma;

-• You have corneal problems;
+• you have corneal problems;

 Children and adolescents